-Advice and counsel to the attorney drafting the special needs trust.
-We have been brought in as special needs trustee by the most highly recommended special needs trust and estate planning attorneys in the state.
-Our role is often as advisor and counsel regarding the implications of language and standard clauses.
+Complimentary advice to the attorney drafting the special needs trust.
+We have been brought in as special needs trustee by the most highly recommended special needs trust and estate planning attorneys in the country.

 Why should I consider using a trust rather than a structured settlement?

 - Structured settlements often offer lower returns on investments than the market rate.
 While structured settlements offer guaranteed returns, this is normally well below market rate returns and often hovers around 4%.

 - Structures are not cost free.
 It is often implied that structured settlements are the cheaper option for the client, but there is normally a 4% commission for a structure and high internal management costs.

 - While the payment of a structured settlement is tax free, tax is usually not materially important to an injured person.
 Usually tax is not a problem as the beneficiaries have high deductibles for medical costs.
 Additionally the beneficiary is often in low tax brackets.
 Also, a trust can invest in tax free bonds.